 - Tribal policy or health care applicants must be of Native American or Alaska Native descent (documentation required)

-- Desire to make a difference
+- Leadership potential, personal characteristics, and desire to make a difference

 CAMPUS NOMINATION AND APPLICATION PROCESS

 Students must submit a completed application by the campus deadline (see details below).
-In January/February, the UW–Madison campus nominating committee reviews applications and endorses up to six nominees.
+In January/February, the UW–Madison campus nominating committee reviews applications and endorses up to four nominees.
 Nominees will have the opportunity to revise their applications based on feedback from the campus committee.
 The Foundation deadline is late February/early March.
 Nominees are notified of their final status and Udall Scholars and honorable mentions are posted on the foundation website in late March/early April.